Texas Personal Injury Laws and Liability Rules

 In Texas, the statute of limitations for personal injury cases gives you two years from the date of the injury to file a lawsuit in the state's civil court system.
 (Tex.
 Civ.
 Prac. & Rem.
 Code section 16.003.)

-In some personal injury cases, the person or business you're filing a claim against argues that you are actually to blame (at least partially) for the incident that led to your injuries.
+In some personal injury cases, the person or business you're filing a claim against will argue that you are actually to blame (at least partially) for the incident that led to your injuries.
 If you do share some degree of liability, it can end up affecting the total amount of compensation you can receive from other at-fault parties.

 In shared-fault injury cases, Texas follows a "modified comparative negligence rule," meaning that the amount of compensation you're entitled to receive will be reduced by an amount that is equal to your percentage of fault.
 But if you're found to bear more than 50 percent of the legal blame, you can't collect anything at all from other at-fault parties.